ACOG TV returns in 2017 to highlight cutting edge scientific research and clinical care in obstetrics and gynecology

 - Reading Hospital Obstetrics and Gynecology Residency Training Program

-- Pelvic Floor Disorders Center – Massachusetts General Hospital
+- Pelvic Floor Disorders Center – Massachusetts General Hospital (coming soon)

 - Gynaecological Cancer Centre at the Royal Hospital for Women, Sydney